 Keyboard interfaces are an important part of any user-facing application.
 The ability to use the keyboard can help surface frequent or more complex tasks to the user, thereby increasing productivity and accessibility.

-At the same time, we have to ensure that our application Also known as the principle of least astonishment✱follow guidelines consistent with other applications and the platform running our interface.
-Failure to do so would result in applications IBM: Common User Access?that require additional learning time and are more error-prone.
+At the same time, we have to ensure that our application follow guidelines consistent with other applications and the platform running our interface.
+Failure to do so would result in applications that require additional learning time and are more error-prone.

 Therefore, deciding on which actions to make accessible to the user via keyboard shortcuts and the shortcuts to use are important UX considerations.

 Note: keyboard navigation, although relying on the keyboard inputs, has different implications than keyboard shortcuts.
 See the ARIA authoring practices for more information on keyboard navigation.

 When determining which shortcuts to add to an application, we can answer two high-level questions:

 - Which actions should be accessible via a keyboard shortcut?
 Requires an understanding of the actions the user may take in a particular interface.

 - Which keyboard shortcut should I use for this particular action?
 Requires an understanding of guidelines surrounding the design of keyboard interfaces.

 When deciding on which actions to assign keyboard shortcuts, we should include common actions (such as copy/cut/paste, open, save, close, etc.) and application-specific actions the user will need to access regularly.

 When selecting which key combination to use for each action, we can answer the following three questions: